hack3rs.ca network-security

 ethical-use-and-defense-scope

-Only scan systems and ranges you own or have explicit written authorization to assess.
-Even basic scans can trigger alerts, disrupt fragile systems, or violate policy if run without coordination.
+Scan only systems and ranges you own or have explicit written authorization to assess.
+Even a basic nmap port scan can trigger alerts, disrupt fragile devices, or violate policy if run without coordination.

-Use Nmap as a defensive validation tool, not a curiosity engine against third-party infrastructure.
-Define target scope, timing, scan intensity, and operational contacts before you scan production assets.
+Treat Nmap as a defensive validation tool, not a probe for third-party infrastructure.
+Before scanning production assets, define target scope, timing, scan intensity, and the name of the person who approved it.

-Coordinate with system owners when scanning sensitive environments (legacy systems, OT/IoT, medical devices, critical services).
-Choose the least intrusive scan that answers the operational question, and document what was run and why.
+When scanning sensitive environments — legacy systems, OT/IoT, medical devices, critical services — coordinate with owners and use the least intrusive scan that still answers the question.
+Write down what you ran and why.

 tool-history-origin-and-purpose